kevingstewart/sslo-consolidated-services/udf/README.md

 A Docker Compose configuration to create all of the SSLO security services on a single Ubuntu 18.04 instance, to both simplify and dramatically reduce resource utlization in a virtual environment.

 ### About
 This Docker Compose configuration supports the **F5 UDF** demo environment, which itself supports 802.1Q VLAN tags.
 This also reduces the number of physical interfaces and connections required.
+The Docker Compose file contains all of the layer 3 services (ICAP, explicit proxy, layer 3 service, and web servers).
+Layer 2 and TAP services are defined directly on the host system and described in the "layer2-tap-config" readme file.

 ### Installation / Instructions
 Perform the following steps to create the consolidated services architecture on an Ubuntu 18.04 (server) VM.